bakulf/bjira/README.md

 bjira field listall
 ```

-If you want to see some of them in the issue report, add them:
+If you want to see some of them in the issue report, add them for the project (FOO) and the issue type (Story):

 ```
-bjira field add "Story Points"
+bjira field add FOO Story "Story Points"
 ```

 Any custom fields added to the list will be shown in the issue report (See `bjira show`).
+You can also set custom fields using `bira set custom `Story Points' ISSUE-ID`.